NativeScript/docs-v7/docs/plugins/ensure-plugins-quality.md

 ## Checking in Bundled NativeScript Applications

-Key benefits of bundling a NativeScript app are:
+Key benefits of using webpack to bundle a NativeScript app are:
-- increase the app start-up time
+- improve the app startup time
 - decrease the size of the app

 > **NOTE**: You can read more details about the benefits of bundling NativeScript apps in the [“Using Webpack to Bundle Your Code”]({% slug bundling-with-webpack %}) article.

 NativeScript plugins should work seamlessly in bundled app.
 This could be verified by testing the bundled demo apps.
 In order to enable the app for bundling, there is some configuration required.
 The entire setup is defined in [“Using Webpack to Bundle Your Code”]({% slug bundling-with-webpack %}).

-Once the webpack is setup for the demo app(s), there should be several scripts added into apps' package.json files.
+Once the `nativescript-dev-webpack` plugin is installed in the demo app(s), several scripts will be added into apps' package.json files.

 ```
   "scripts": {
     "ns-bundle": "ns-bundle",
     "publish-ios-bundle": "npm run ns-bundle --ios --publish-app",
     "start-android-bundle": "npm run ns-bundle --android --run-app",